-Vocus Communications has unveiled New Zealand's "most connected data centre" this morning, revealed by Minister for Communications and Information Technology Amy Adams on Auckland's North Shore.
+Vocus Communications has unveiled New Zealand's "most connected data center" this morning, revealed by Minister for Communications and Information Technology Amy Adams on Auckland's North Shore.

-The new multi-million dollar data centre, located at Vocus’ New Zealand head office in Albany is a state-of-the-art facility which boasts local and global connectivity unrivalled in New Zealand.
+The new multi-million dollar data center, located at Vocus’ New Zealand head office in Albany is a state-of-the-art facility which boasts local and global connectivity unrivalled in New Zealand.

 "Congratulations to all of the Vocus team for an incredible past 60 months," Adams says.

 "In some ways it is no surprise to see the growth and success in businesses such as Vocus given the services the company offers and the great track record of their business.

 "It is also no surprise given our ever increasing need for data which a thirst we can never quench.